Hunting with Nonlead Ammunition

 After years of development, today’s copper bullets are available in a large array of calibers, weights and designs that meet or exceed the performance of their lead counterparts.
 Manufacturers release new options every year, expanding caliber choices and improving performance.

 Copper bullet prices continue to decline every year, even as performance improves.
-Given that a hunter will typically use two or less bullets per year on large game, and a few bullets to sight in the firearm, the purchase of a box of copper bullets can last multiple seasons.
-On average, a box of lead bullets runs $20, where a box of copper bullets runs only a few dollars more.
-The cost difference goes away completely when using premium ammunition.
+While non-lead bullets can cost more, for some calibers, the difference between a box of lead and copper bullets is less than $10 and the cost difference often goes away completely when using premium ammunition.
+Hunters typically only use two or less bullets per year on large game, and a few bullets to sight the firearm in, allowing the purchase of a box of copper bullets to last multiple seasons.

 Impacts of Lead Ammunition to Avian Scavengers